 Two of our main concerns with the ALRA and its residents are transparency and communication.
-If you go to the ABOUT US tab you can see the slide show presented at the AGM in September of 2019.
+If you go to the ABOUT US tab you can see the slide show presented at the AGM in October 2020.
 The ALRA board wants to remain fiscally responsible to its residents and of course to the Lake itself.
 The ALRA board will not raise fees this year as we all know too well that the economy of Alberta has not been well.
 We will send the invoices out early this fall to give ample time for everyone.
 Maintaining and improving on first class amenities requires a strong revenue base, hence annual fees.
 Every lot in Arbour Lake has a legal “Encumbrance” registered against the Certificate of Land Title that legally requires the owner to pay a yearly Residents Association Fee.
 The ALRA collects this fee in January to fund all operations for the upcoming year.
 The Annual Fee goes towards daily lake operations, staffing the Association, the upkeep of all stone arbours in the area and the two main entrances into Arbour Lake.
 A copy of each resident´s land title is kept on file in the ALRA office.
 The ALRA requires a copy of the Certificate of Land Title on file as proof of property ownership.
 The current fee schedule is comprised of four different categories as follows:

 Regular Lot $262.50

 Lakeshore Lot $525.00

 Multi Family Residential $210.00

 Fees are due January 1 of every year.